FoxSca/Darkweb-monitoring/README.md

-    Importing Libraries: You import necessary libraries such as csv, time, datetime, requests, and selenium.

-    Function Definitions:
-        check_onion_site: This function checks a given Onion site for a query string using Selenium with Tor proxy.
-It returns a status code indicating whether the query was found or not.
-        send_notification_to_telegram: This function sends a notification to a Telegram chat using a provided bot token and chat ID.
+Step 1: Overview

+The Onion Site Monitor script is designed to periodically check a list of Onion sites (websites accessible via the Tor network) for a specific query string.
+If the query string is found on any of the sites, the script sends a notification via Telegram.
+Additionally, the script is capable of bypassing CAPTCHA challenges encountered on these sites using the 2Captcha service.
+Step 2: Dependencies

+Before using the script, ensure that you have the following dependencies installed:

+    Python 3.x
+    Selenium
+    requests

+You can install these dependencies via pip:

+pip install selenium requests

+Step 3: Configuration

+    Telegram Bot: Obtain a Telegram bot token and chat ID to enable notification functionality.
+You can create a new bot and obtain its token using the BotFather bot on Telegram.

+    2Captcha API Key: Sign up for a 2Captcha account and obtain an API key.
+This key will be used to solve CAPTCHA challenges programmatically.

+Step 4: Prepare URLs File

+Prepare a text file containing the list of Onion site URLs that you want to monitor.
+Each URL should be on a separate line.
+Step 5: Running the Script

+    Run the script.
-    User Input: You prompt the user to input the query string to search for and the path to the urls.txt file containing the list of Onion site URLs.
+    Input the query string to search for when prompted.
+    Provide the path to the file containing the list of URLs when prompted.

-    Reading URLs from File: You read the URLs from the specified file into a list.

-    Main Loop:
-        You initialize dictionaries to track failures and the time of the last notification for each URL.
-        Inside the loop, you iterate over the URLs and check each site for the query string.
-        You update the failure count and send a notification if the query is found and if it's been more than a day since the last notification.
-        You collect data for the CSV file if the query is found.
-        Finally, you write the collected data to a CSV file and sleep for 15 minutes before repeating the process.
+    The script will start monitoring the specified Onion sites.
+    If the query string is found on any site, a notification will be sent via Telegram.
+    CAPTCHA challenges encountered on the sites will be automatically bypassed using the 2Captcha service.

+Step 6: Monitoring and Notification

+The script will continuously monitor the specified Onion sites, checking for the presence of the query string.
+If the query string is found, a notification will be sent via Telegram.
+The script will repeat this process every 15 minutes by default.
+Step 7: Handling CAPTCHA Challenges

+When encountering CAPTCHA challenges on the Onion sites, the script automatically interacts with the 2Captcha service to solve them.
+This ensures seamless monitoring without manual intervention.
+Step 8: Results Logging

+The script logs the results of each monitoring session to a CSV file named results.csv.
+This file contains information about the URLs checked and whether the query string was found or not.
+Step 9: Customization

+Feel free to customize the script according to your specific requirements.
+You can adjust the monitoring frequency, notification settings, and error handling as needed.
+Step 10: Security Considerations

-Remember to replace 'YOUR_BOT_TOKEN' and 'YOUR_CHAT_ID' with actual values for your Telegram bot.
-Also, ensure that the Tor proxy is properly configured and running on your system for the Selenium script to work as expected.
+Ensure that Tor is properly configured and running on your system for the Selenium script to work with Onion sites.
+Additionally, use the script responsibly and adhere to the terms of service of the websites being monitored.